MPL Teens

 About the teen librarian

 Gracie graduated with an undergraduate degree in the Humanities from BYU-Idaho, and a master’s degree in teaching from Idaho State University.
 A proud Taiwanese-American, Gracie is OBSESSED with cats, enjoys knitting/crocheting, and going on hikes.
-Gracie is a writer and recently sold her first novel to Viking Books, an imprint of Penguin Random House.
 She has two little kids and three cats, whose names are Totoro, Chewie, and Kikkoman Soy Sauce.

 Gracie enjoys reading in various genres, but has an affinity for speculative fiction with a literary bent.
 Almost all of her favorite books have made her ugly cry at some point.
 She enjoys meeting new people and is always open to recommendations for new programs and activities for teens at the Marshall Public Library.
 Did she mention she is OBSESSED with cats?